Unpacking White House's Executive Order on Trustworthy AI

 Supporting Care Workers

-In alignment with the Executive Order's focus on supporting American workers, particularly those in patient care such as remote sitters and nurses, it's vital to ensure that AI acts as a tool for empowerment, not a means to overburden an already stretched workforce.
+In alignment with the Executive Order’s focus on supporting American workers, particularly those in patient care such as remote sitters and nurses, it’s vital to ensure that AI acts as a tool for empowerment, not a means to overburden an already stretched workforce.
 AI in healthcare should be designed to make their jobs easier, alleviating stress rather than exacerbating it.
-It's about creating a balance where AI assists in patient care, providing support and efficiency, but not replacing the human touch or leading to burnout by extending responsibilities beyond manageable limits.
+Projects such as the Medical City AI voice patient assistant show how AI can reduce repetitive wayfinding tasks while preserving human care.
+It’s about creating a balance where AI assists in patient care, providing support and efficiency, but not replacing the human touch or leading to burnout by extending responsibilities beyond manageable limits.
 This approach benefits the care team and ensures a higher standard of patient care.

 Final Note